Medical office coders work in medical office and outpatient settings coding medical records for statistical and reimbursement purposes.

 |Medical Insurance, Billing and Healthcare Documentation|

-A total of 17 credits is required for this occupational endorsement certificate.
+A minimum of 17 credits is required for the degree.

 Program Student Learning Outcomes